froala/aurelia-froala-editor/readme.md

 The languages of all editors on a page are automatically adjusted when the global aurelia language is changed.
 You don't have to perform any additional magic.

-## Licencing
+## License

-While this package is licenced under the Apache licence, the Froala editor itself is not.
-Check out the [Froala Website](https://www.froala.com/wysiwyg-editor) for details.
+The `aurelia-froala-editor` project is under the Apache licence.
+However, to use the Froala WYSIWYG HTML Editor you should purchase a license for it.
+Froala has [3 different licenses](https://www.froala.com/wysiwyg-editor/pricing) for commercial use.
+For details please see [License Agreement](https://www.froala.com/wysiwyg-editor/terms).